artajmir3/ot_alignment/README.md

 ```

 # Usage
-## Illustrate point clouds
+## Generating point clouds
-Both methods covered in this bundle, rely on converting density maps to point clouds.
-For this purpose, we used two methods, Topology Representing Networks (TRN) and Centroidal Voronoi Tesselation (CVT).
-For illustration purposes, you can use ```ot_alignment show_points``` command to show the point_clouds on ChimeraX.
+Alignment methods covered in this bundle rely on converting density maps to point clouds.
+For this purpose, two methods can be used: (1) Topology Representing Networks (TRN) and (2) Centroidal Voronoi Tesselation (CVT).
+To visualize point clouds, use ```ot_alignment show_points``` command to show the point_clouds on ChimeraX.
 The basic usage is:
 ```
 ot_alignment show_points [model_id]
 ```
-Also, these are some optional keywords:
+with the optional keywords:
 * `n`: Number of sampled points. the default value is `500`.
 * `size`: Radius of each sphere representing the points.
 The default value is `2`.
 * `random_seed`: Random seed used in methods.